TYPES OF COLUMNS ACCORDING TO LOADS AND ITS LENGTHS

 Additional loads from the snow, wind and other horizontal forces can cause the column to bend.
-Columns can also carry primary axial loads and designed for compression.
+Columns can also carry primary axial loads and are designed for compression.

-Buckling is also known as a failure in the column due to compressive action on the structural member or element.
+- Buckling is also known as a failure in the column due to compressive action on the structural member or element.

 Types of columns: